-Covid-19: Delhi mohalla clinic doctor, wife and daughter test positive, visitors asked to quarantine
+Covid-19: 800 people in quarantine after Delhi mohalla clinic doctor, family test positive

 Maujpur is one of the localities in North East Delhi where large-scale communal violence took place last month.

-Meanwhile, five new cases of the coronavirus were reported in Delhi on Wednesday, taking the total number of cases to 35 so far, with 23 active cases in the city.
-“In the past 24 hours there have been five new cases in Delhi,” Chief Minister Arvind Kejriwal said while addressing a press conference.
+Meanwhile, Delhi’s health minister said that 36 people had Covid-19 in the national Capital.
+On Wednesday, five new coronavirus cases were reported in the city, taking the total number of cases to 35, with 23 being active.
+“In the past 24 hours there have been five new cases in Delhi,” Kejriwal had said while addressing a press conference.
 “One case is of a person who has come from abroad.
 And four cases are from his contact.
 So, there are a total of 35 cases in Delhi now.”

 There are over 600 cases of coronavirus in the country.
 Of these, 10 people have died.